snjo/MacroKeys/MacroKeys/readme.md

 Example Macro File

-		Don't add or remove any lines below, the line numbers are used to read the file correctly:
+		Don't add or remove any lines below (except for in ACTION), the line numbers are used to read the file correctly:
 		NAME:
 		Example, Hello